alexjago/nparty/README.md

 This project, however, takes its name from an earlier step in the analysis: a party-preferred distribution.
 This is based on the observation that in lower house elections (Federal, State or Local), only three or four parties might contest a district.
 The theory is that a party-preferred distribution of Senate ballots will more closely reflect lower house results than simple Senate primaries will.
 Additionally, the full Senate ballot data permits full analysis of subsequent preference flows too, with the caveat that Senate voting is partial-preferential.

+## January 2022 update

+Hello World!
+The Rust rewrite is finally public!
+It even has a preliminary GUI!

 ## May 2020 update

 NParty undergoes its biggest change yet, with a rewrite in Rust!
 GUI aspirations meanwhile have shifted to a web app version, leveraging Rust's strong WASM integration.